 According to Sir Michael Barber, joy and data are two ideas that are not often expressed together.
 Yet they are related in important ways and central to learning.
 Michael takes us through historic breakthroughs and his own cycling to make us see joy and data anew.

-Education in Australian is fast becoming a highly pressurised pursuit of success.
-More than ever, we are force-fed the need to excel academically if we are going to succeed in life.
-We now associate academic credentials with prestige and power – but is that really the case?
+In recent years there has been increasing pressure to excel academically if we are going to succeed in life.
+We now associate academic credentials with prestige and power.
 Are we at risk of losing the joy of learning?

-Success can be driven by joy as well as by effort.
-Too many students achieve academic success without any joy at all, while others underachieve, never having known the joy of discovery, contribution, or deep connection.
+Today many students achieve academic success without any joy at all, while others underachieve and struggle, never having known the joy of discovery, contribution, or deep connection.

 “Data creates shared spaces through which we can collaborate and connect with new people, people who may think differently from us and who can help us see the world in new perspectives.”